 “And all of his teachers would tell us that he was very concerned about his peers and that if anybody was sitting alone, he wanted to sit with them and make sure they were OK.
 Which prompted people to call him an ‘old soul’ and ‘the caretaker of all living things.’”

 Barden admitted to being haunted by Daniel’s unexpected death.
-He told Cry havoc that he doesn’t want another parent to have to live through what he’s experienced.
-That’s why Barden, Hockley, and other survivors founded the non-profit Sandy Hook Promise.
+He told Cry Havoc that he doesn’t want another parent to have to live through what he’s experienced.
+That’s why Barden, Hockley, and other parents founded the nonprofit Sandy Hook Promise.
 It trains students, parents and teachers to recognize the warning signs of a possible shooter – and then to take the next step to get that person some help.

 Still, Barden is fighting to stay connected to his dead son despite the emotional pain that entails.
 And he told the cast he thinks about the gruesome details of his son’s death every single day.

 “I have this kind of screwed-up, maybe screwed-up, need to live with the pain.
 And to take as much of the pain as I can.
 Because I couldn’t be there to save him.
 I just kind of feel like I owe it to him… Like, I don’t feel like I want to be cured or better or counseled or make this easier.
 I want it to be hard, and I want all the pain there is.”

 - Eagle Gun Range Owner Discusses Career Change, Spirituality

 - Texas Gun Range to Host Birthday Parties for Children

 - Sandy Hook Parents Promote App For Reporting School Threats